d1ngn1gefe1/superstitchous2.0/README.md

 maxPeakXY                           | Max pixel offset of phase correlation peak from microscope value for diagonally offset images. | (dx\*dy) / (w\*h) \* 0.2 sqrt(w\*h)
 cacheSz                             | # images to cache when reading. | 50
-poslist                             | Path of poslist relative to inDir. | Any file ending in "poslist" (can only be one) usePoslist                          | If provided, just use poslist file for alignment instead of phase correlation. | None weightPwr                           | During least squares optimization, the error for each offset is weighted by `peak sum ^ weightPwr`.
+poslist                             | Path of poslist relative to inDir. | Any file ending in "poslist" (can only be one) usePoslist                          | If set to 1, just use poslist file for alignment instead of phase correlation. | 0 weightPwr                           | During least squares optimization, the error for each offset is weighted by `peak sum ^ weightPwr`.
 So, 0 = no weighting. | 1 peakRadius                          | Amount on each side of the peak to sum up.
 0 = 1 pixel total (just the peak); 1 = 9 pixels total, etc. | 0 fixNaN                              | `true` to replace NaN values in image with zeros. | `true`